general-galactic/capacitor-esp-idf-provisioning/README.md

 Using this library will allow you to use an Ionic app to provision Espressif devices running the WiFi provisioning stack.

+## Android Support

+This project will only work in Android apps using SDK 12 or higher.
+I will accept a pull request to enable support for older SDKs.
+Most of the code to support the older permissions is already in place but I need help with testing.

 ## Install

 ```bash